johanbrook/johanbrook.com/src/posts/2012-03-26-sync-safety.md

 ---
 title: 'Sync is about safety'
 date: 2012-03-26
-keywords:
-    - Dropbox
-    - Internet
-    - Web
-    - cloud
-    - iCloud
+tags:
-    - sync
+    - software
-    - data
+    - internet
 category: 'The internet'
 slug: sync-is-about-safety
 ---